How to watch Doctor Who online: season 12 free streaming options around the world

 It's almost here, after a year of waiting!
 So sit back and find out how start your year in style with our guide on how to watch Doctor Who online.
 Wherever you are in the world, we can help make sure you have options for streaming Doctor Who season 12.

-The Doctor Who New Year's special marks the start of season 12 on January 1 with part one of a two-parter called Spyfall.
+The Doctor Who New Year's special marks the start of season 12 today with part one of a two-parter called Spyfall.
 We won't even have to wait long to see part two as it will be airing a few days later on Sunday January 5.

 We didn't get a Christmas special this year, but seeing as that usually marks the end of a season, we're very happy dive into a whole season rather than face another daunting gap.
 We can't wait to see what happens when Jodie Whittaker's Doctor takes on the Cybermen for the first time too!